CS-257/cs-257/README.md

-# cs-257
+# Star Wars Data
-Repository containing the CS 257 team's work
+Repository containing our team's work for CS 257 (Software Design) at Carleton